edibotopic/disperse/README.md

 The formalism is a rare example of a method for procedurally generating food structures.

-This simple web app focuses on a limited implementation of the latter.
+This simple web app focuses on a limited implementation of DSF as a **generative** tool.
+It is a starting point for generating *multi-phase structures* (food or otherwise), broadly defined as:

+> A system consisting of at least two distinct phases that are topologically related in space

 ## Use-case
 Imagine you are tasked with developing a new food product.
 You generate a formula as follows: